 The human body is designed to stay in motion, not for long periods of rest – and the same holds true even if you’re suffering from back pain.
 Remaining active is important for everyone, which is why we prescribe the majority of our patients regular low-impact aerobic exercise for back pain.

 Aerobic exercise helps keep the body healthy by increasing your heart rate and improving circulation.
-Low-impact aerobic exercise provides those benefits, but without any excessive impact that may jar the spine and worsen your pain.
+Low-impact aerobic exercise provides those benefits without any excessive impact that may jar the spine and worsen your pain.

 - Keeps the spine both functional and mobile